 Any reports that involves allegation(s) of conduct that could lead to the suspension or expulsion of the Respondent(s) in an initial report must be promptly reported to the System Director.

-1. The Vice President for Student Life and Dean of Students will determine if interim suspension is warranted.
+1. The Associate Vice President for Student Life & Dean of Students will determine if interim suspension is warranted.
 Interim suspensions should occur only where necessary to maintain safety and shall be limited to situations where the Respondent poses a serious and immediate danger or threat to persons or property.
-In making such an assessment, the Vice President for Student Life and Dean of Students shall consider the existence of a significant risk to the health or safety of the Complainant (where applicable) or the campus community; the nature, duration, and severity of the risk; the probability of potential injury; and whether less restrictive means can be used to significantly mitigate the risk.
+In making such an assessment, the Associate Vice President for Student Life & Dean of Students shall consider the existence of a significant risk to the health or safety of the Complainant (where applicable) or the campus community; the nature, duration, and severity of the risk; the probability of potential injury; and whether less restrictive means can be used to significantly mitigate the risk.

 Before an interim suspension is issued, the institution must make reasonable efforts to give the Respondent the opportunity to be heard on whether the Respondent’s presence on campus poses a danger.
 If an interim suspension is issued, the terms of the suspension shall take effect immediately.
 The Respondent shall receive notice of the interim suspension and the opportunity to respond to the interim suspension.
 The Student shall be notified in writing of this action and the reasons for the interim suspension.
 Within three business days of receiving a challenge the institution will determine whether the interim suspension should continue.